Astrophysics (Index)About

 (notation for a comparison of an abundance ratio with that of the Sun)

 A bracket notation is used to characterize abundances of nuclear species within an astronomical object, specifically, the ratio of the abundances of two specific elements (chemical abundance ratios or abundance ratios).
+The notation's general form is [x/y] for chemical species x and y.
 For example, a particular body's [Fe/He] is a measure of the ratio of its number-count of iron atoms with that of its helium atoms.
-The meaning:
+The meaning (using this example):

 [Fe/He] means